Key differences between 2D and 3D animation: techniques, styles and factors to choose the best option

 2D animation stands out for its flat and expressive graphics, where each frame emphasizes design and artistic creativity.

-This style is ideal for telling abstract and fantastical stories, as it does not depend on visual realism but on visual interpretation.
+This style is ideal for telling abstract and fantastic stories, since it does not depend on visual realism but on visual interpretation.

 Visual simplicity facilitates clear and direct communication, increasing accessibility for different audiences.